eiffel-community/community/GOVERNANCE.md

 Being contributor is a prerequisite for becoming a maintainer to the projects they are contributing to.
 In order for a contributor to become a maintainer, the individual must be nominated by one of the existing maintainers with a reference to the individual's history of contributions to the project.
 The nomination is discussed and voted on in the maintainer discussion channel.
-If approved, the nominated contributor should be added to the maintainer list.
+If approved, the nominated contributor must be added to the maintainer list.

 ### Maintainers